paraquin/dirsort/README.md

 To apply mapping configuration, drag and drop `config.yaml` to `dirsort.exe`.
 To sort needed folder, drag and drop it to `dirsort.exe`

-Or... you may use lunux way.
+Or... you may use Linux way.

 ### Linux and macOS
 To apply mapping configuration, run: